inn28a/Fruits_game/README.md

 4. Missing a fruit results in the loss of one life.
 5. The game ends when all lives are exhausted.
 6. After each successful slice, a new fruit will appear on the screen.

+### Acknowledgments
+This game is a simplified version inspired by the popular Fruit Ninja game.
+It serves as a fun and interactive project for learning basic game development concepts.